- On Oct. 17, Canada lifted the bar on adult marijuana sales, unleashing a potential $5.7 billion legal weed market.

 Knowing what each company “does” has been the key to big gains in pot stocks.

-But now, Choom is on the verge of establishing a huge footprint in the retail market.
+Choom is now on the verge of establishing a huge footprint in the retail market.
 It can point to four growing sites so far and a fifth location in the future that will be even larger.
 There’s a lot of good news in the pipeline for investors to discover.

 Choom Focused on Fun Before Investors Were Ready